chrismlee26/chrismlee26/README.md

 ## Welcome ☺️

-I'm Chris Lee -- A mostly Front-End but also sorta Full-Stack Web Developer working on a BSc in Computer Science at Make School @ Dominican University of California '22.
+I'm Chris Lee -- A mostly Front-End but also sorta Full-Stack Web Developer with a BSc in Applied Computer Science from Make School @ Dominican University of California '22.

+Through appreciating and analyzing the world around me, I've always been full of too many ideas, with a goal in life to learn and apply all the tools I need to create them.

-Formerly, a general-purpose designer, project manager, business-type guy, and consultant.
-I've worked in Vancouver, Shanghai and NYC spending 10 years designing and building luxury homes, major corporate offices, buildings, furniture, products and fashion.
+In my past life I've been a general-purpose designer, project manager, business-type guy, and consultant.
+I've worked in Vancouver, Shanghai and NYC spending 10 years planning, designing and constructing luxury homes, major corporate offices, buildings, furniture, inventing products and fashion at which I've found great success.

 For funsies I've toured as a punk-rock bassist with two EP's, flew Cessna's for a few years, build and race motorcycles, failed at a whole bunch of things and launched an award-winning PPE/ motorcycle techwear brand as an entrepreneurial product developer.